smithoss/gonymizer/README.md

 ### TL;DR Steps to anonymization (that's a word right?)

-1. Create a map file: `gonymizer -c config/prod-conf.json map`
+1. Create a map file: `gonymizer -c config/production-conf.json map`
 2. Edit dump file to define which columns need to be anonymized.
 2. Create a PII encumbered dump file: `gonymizer -c config/prod-conf.json dump`
 3. Use the Process command to anonymize the PII dump file: `gonymizer -c config/prod-conf.json process`
 4. Use the Load command to load the anonymized database file into the database `gonymizer -c config/staging.json load`

+Also check out our slides from [Percona Live 2019](https://www.percona.com/live/19/) [here](https://github.com/smithoss/gonymizer/tree/master/docs/conferences/PerconaLive2019)

 ### Detailed Steps